abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 the content of consciousness.
 This is hard work.
 It is the work of spiritual life and one of the main activities we do with spiritual practice.
-It is not like having a livelihood in which we are given a clear task, day after day—a livelihood where we might have the attitude that, A*s long as I do this I don't have to worry about anything.
+It is not like having a livelihood in which we are given a clear task, day after day---a livelihood where we might have the attitude that, A*s long as I do this I don't have to worry about anything.
 I just do my job, go home, go to bed, and everything is okay.
 I don't have to give it much thought.* This is not how it is with spiritual life, nor with spiritual practice.
-We are not here merely to have a place to stay and food to eat—that would be a terrible motivation.
+We are not here merely to have a place to stay and food to eat---that would be a terrible motivation.
 The motivation to be here has to be for something noble, something that involves the dignity of work and the dignity of silence.
 And so whenever we sit in silence, whether in this room or someplace else, it's not a time for mindless waiting.
 It's a time for work.

 # Mindfulness With Moods and Defilements